After bruising week, global stocks make fragile gains ahead of U.S. jobs data

 On Wednesday, Washington said it would impose 10% tariffs on European-made Airbus planes (AIR.PA) and 25% duties on European products such as French wine, as punishment for illegal EU aircraft subsidies, opening a new front on the global trade spat.

-U.S. stock futures ESc1 were lower, signaling a weaker open later and reversing a 0.80% increase in the S&P 500 on Wall Street overnight on hopes that future Fed rate cuts will support corporate profits.
+U.S. stock futures were lower, signaling a weaker open later and reversing a 0.80% increase in the S&P 500 on Wall Street overnight on hopes that future Fed rate cuts will support corporate profits.

 Talks between Beijing and Washington resume next week, aimed at agreeing a truce over the protracted trade spat between the world’s two largest economies, although hopes of a definitive agreement are pretty low.